A hook is an executable file that runs within a snap’s confined environment when a specific action occurs.

 step (see Parts lifecycle for details).

-A part within snapcraft.yaml can generate or install hook executables into $SNAPCRAFT_PART_INSTALL/snap/hooks/
+A part within snapcraft.yaml can also generate and install hook executables into $SNAPCRAFT_PART_INSTALL/snap/hooks/

 .
 These are automatically copied into the snap during the prime